 Breach of Duty

 In order to be successful in the case of wrongful death, the plaintiffs will need to be able to prove that the defendant owed a duty to the victim.
 For example, motorists have the duty to drive safely and follow and obey traffic laws.
 Medical health providers and doctors have a duty to maintain a person’s health.

 The plaintiff must be able to establish how the duty of the defendant existed and that this duty was breached as a result of their negligent actions.

 Additionally, to prove that the duty of the defendant was breached towards the victim, the plaintiff in the lawsuit will also be required to prove how the negligence of the defendant caused the death of their loved one.

 In order to prove a wrongful death case, the death of the victim will also need to generate quantifiable damages.
-This may include hospitalizations, medical expenses, burial costs, the costs of a funeral, loss of income, loss of potential earnings, a loss of protection, guidance, and inheritance, as well as the pain and suffering of the victim before their death.
+This may include:

 Proving these points through a wrongful death lawsuit in court will require the production of strong and convincing evidence.
 Some of the evidence may require the testimony of expert witnesses.
-A legal representative will help you build your case around the facts and evidence that is provided.
+A wrongful death attorney will help you build your case around the facts and evidence that are provided.

 Common Causes of Wrongful Death

 There are several common causes of wrongful death lawsuits.
 Each of these types of cases will require the same basic four elements in order to prove wrongful death.
 Some of the more common causes of a wrongful death claim include: